 Critical Infrastructure sites need rigorous 24/7 surveillance, since they are at risk of intrusion for multiple reasons including theft, vandalism and protest.
 AdvanceGuard’s fully automated rules-based software allows the user to differentiate between activity patterns at all times of the day, and can tell ‘friend’ from ‘foe’ at a glance.

 Ports and Harbours

 The lack of physical barriers at ports and harbours precludes the use of many traditional security technologies.
-AdvanceGuard's radar sensors detect movement over land and water.
-Its intelligent rules-based software draws virtual perimeters and alerts are raised when pre-set rules are broken.
+AdvanceGuard's radar sensors detect movement over land and water surfaces.
+Its intelligent rules-based software draws virtual perimeters and alerts operators whenever pre-set rules are broken.

 AdvanceGuard HDR sensors can be installed in remote locations without power and data connections.
 This is achieved with a renewable power installation such as a solar panel, and a wireless data link.
 This eliminates expensive civil works and makes installation quicker.

 What is the power consumption of the sensor?